 It was a good run!
 I thought, and while the work continued for a couple years after that, it dwindled down from 10 spots to 1-2 spots each month.
 The parent company were using graphics and sound bites rather than full promos.
 I was still always grateful for the experience and the work.

 Bringing the Journey Home (aka remote sessions)

 While remote sessions are far more common in this new age of covid and distancing, back then it was quite novel.
-I had Logic on my laptop, so when the sessions began to take only 10 minutes to complete, but 1.5hrs to get through (due to LA traffic) we all agreed that it would be easier if I simply sent the tracks in via email.
+I had Logic on my laptop, so when the sessions began to take only 10 minutes to complete. but 1.5hrs to get there (due to LA traffic) we all agreed that it would be easier if I sent the tracks in via email.
 I started to record my 1-2 spots from home, and even managed a decent recording from my mother-in-laws closet in Zealand while on holiday in 2015!

 The booth had only just been finished, literally no one had recorded in it.
 There I was, standing in Steve Blum’s brand new booth, while he sat on the other side of the glass, engineering me.
 It was raucous, I think I even have a photo of him from in there, it was absurd, and SO wrong, and yet he made it seem totally normal.

 I’ve been friends with Steve and Trina for over 20 years, and he wouldn’t have a bar of me saying “No I can’t have YOU engineer ME!”.
 He’s not just a legend due to his VO work, he’s a legend due to his humility and willingness to always help others.